• Skip to primary navigation

 Pro Tip: A splash of apple brandy added to any apple dessert will bring out the flavor of the apples.

-Top your apple crumble bars with a drizzle of salted caramel or a dollop of ice cream for next level dessert!
+Top your apple crumble bars with a drizzle of apple cider caramel or a dollop of ice cream for a next level dessert!

 If you want a true apple pie experience serve them warm with a small scoop of vanilla ice cream.